riccardoperra/specflow/README.md

 Since we need that each user can operate only inside it's projects, we need to somehow make supabase understand who is making the requests.

-Since Hanko **is replacing** supabase auth, after the sign-in in the UI we need to extract the data we need from Hanko's JWT, and sign our own to send to Supabase.
+Since Hanko **is replacing** supabase auth (which is disabled), after the sign-in from the UI we need to extract the data we need from Hanko's JWT, and sign our own to send to Supabase.

 We can do that using hanko `authFlowCompleted` event, which gets called once the user authenticates through the UI.